|

 Why do you only have 8 tracks?

-8 tracks is more than enough for all but the most demanding productions.
+8 tracks is more than enough for all but

-Everything recorded prior to the early 1970s was done with 8 tracks or
+the most demanding productions.
+Everything recorded prior to the early 1970s

-less (Kind of Blue, Abbey Road, Pet Sounds,
+was done with 8 tracks or less (Kind of Blue, Abbey Road,

-Blonde on Blonde, etc.).
-With the exception of Atlantic Records,
+Blonde, etc.).
+With the exception of

-our Philosophy.
+check out our Philosophy.

 Why don't you have Pro Tools?

-We're not a digital studio and we don't specialize in the genres that
+We're not a digital studio and we don't specialize in the genres that benefit

-benefit most from Pro Tools' editing capabilities (Hip-Hop, Dance/Techno,
+most from Pro Tools' editing capabilities (Hip-Hop, Dance/Techno,

 Contemporary Pop).

-I find both the sound and the working methods of analog recording to be
+I find both the sound and the working methods of analog recording to be far

-far superior to any digital platform.
+superior to any digital platform.

 Music is analog; our ears our analog.
-Life (for most people) is analog.
+The perceived conveniences of digital

-of the marketplace, and industry trends should not be the motivation behind
+recording, the "demands" of the marketplace, and industry trends

-choosing a recording medium.
-We're not serving fast food.
+should not be the motivation behind choosing a recording medium.
+We're not

 We have no interest in "fixing" bad performances, upgrading

-software every six months, or buying hardware that will be obsolete in
+software every six months, or buying hardware that will be obsolete in 2

-2 years (and worthless after 5 years).
+years (and worthless after 5 years).
 Et cetera.

-We are however, committed to putting the best sound, the best working
+We are however, committed to putting the best sound, the best working environment,

-editing capabilities of Pro Tools, it is possible to transfer your tracks
+Pro Tools, it is possible to transfer your tracks to a digital format and

-to a digital format and take them to another studio for editing.
-If you
+take them to another studio for editing.
+If you must track with Pro Tools and

-must track with Pro Tools and wish to use our studio, we can help you
+wish to use our studio, we can help you make arrangements with a freelance

-make arrangements with a freelance engineer or studio to provide that
+engineer or studio to provide that service.

 Back to top